ZhuZhu Pets: 2017 Revival

 In 2015, Cepia LLC planned to reboot ZhuZhu Pets with a new look in partnership with Nelvana, who would produce a new television series titled Polly and the ZhuZhu Pets for a 2016 delivery.
 This revival would being the toys back to their roots with the original four hamsters.

-Polly and the ZhuZhu Pets debuted on September 12, 2016 on Disney Channel in the United States, before being expanded internationally and gaining a renaming to The ZhuZhus, with Polly being renamed Frankie.
+Polly and the ZhuZhu Pets debuted on September 12, 2016, on Disney Channel in the United States, before being expanded internationally and gaining a renaming to The ZhuZhus, with Polly being renamed Frankie.
 Cepia signed a toy master agreement with Spin Master, and in February 2017 they showcased the ZhuZhu Pets franchise at Toy Fair with designs, based more on the TV series.

 In 2018, ZhuZhu Pets was discontinued again, following the ending of the cartoon and lower-than-expected sales.

 2024 Revival

 In May 2023, Cepia LLC filed a trademark for 'ZhuZhu'.
 In June, the website was completely refreshed to say that ZhuZhu would be "Returning Soon".
-Rumours of the franchise returning were soon confirmed true by employees at Cepia, and in September 2023, Cepia LLC uploaded a video on Vimeo showing the first new Zhu Zhu Pets line for 2024 called 'Zhu Zhu Aquarium'.
+Rumours of the franchise returning were soon confirmed true by employees at Cepia, and in September 2023, Cepia LLC uploaded a video on Vimeo showing the first new ZhuZhu Pets line for 2024 called "Zhu Zhu Aquarium", featuring marine animals.
 The new line was showcased at New York Toy Fair 2023 and made its debut release in April 2024.
 The brand is currently active as of today, with the website online for their debut, alongside the idea that this new series/generation of Zhu Zhu Pets is set to expand later on.